MarkPflug/MarkPflug.github.io/blog/_posts/2017-10-09-building-a-better-resources-file.markdown

 </Project>
 ```

-My props and targets files are in a build folder in my project, so I specify that they should be copied to the build folder of the package.
-I also copy the `$(TargetPath)` item which is the path the compiled assembly for our project.
-I can then invoke `dotnet pack` from the command line to cause my package to be build.
+My `.props` and `.targets` files are in a folder named "build" within my project, so I specify that they should be copied to the build folder of the package.
+I also copy the `$(TargetPath)` item, which is the path the compiled assembly for our project.
+Using the .NET command line interface (CLI) tools, I can invoke `dotnet pack` to build my package.

-As a tip, to test nuget packages before you publish them, you can define a local package source that is simply pointed to a directory location on your file system.
+As a tip, to test NuGet packages before you publish them, you can define a local package source that is simply pointed to a directory location on your file system.
 You can use that source to test installation of your package.
-Note also, that you will need to delete your package from the local package cache in order to refresh.
+Note also, that you will need to delete your package from the local package cache in order to refresh it.
 The local package cache is at `%userprofile%\.nuget\packages`.
-Simply delete the folder for you package from that folder to cause it to be pulled from your local repository instead.
+Simply delete the folder for you package from that folder to cause it to be reloaded from your local repository.

 ## Conclusion

-I've used this .resj Json resource DSL as an example of how to create what I consider an "ideal DSL".
-The benefits over using .resx is that the .resj file is human-read/writable and the generated code doesn't need to be included in source control.
-The resj file also doesn't require modifying the .csproj file, while .resx still do, even in the new SDK project system.
+I've used this .resj Json resource DSL as an example of how to create what I consider an ideal DSL.
+The benefits of this .resj solution over the CustomTool approach used by `.resx` is that the `.resj` file is human-read/writable and the generated code doesn't need to be included in source control.
+The `.resj` file also doesn't require modifying the `.csproj` file, while .resx still do, even in the new SDK project system.
 It does this while continuing to integrate with Intellisense in Visual Studio.

-I really want to highlight that the important takeaway is that this demonstrates a technique for creating a DSL that can be delivered via nuget.
-The Json resource generator is just a simple demonstration of what is possible.
+This Json resource generator is just a simple demonstration of what is possible.
+I think the technique itself has a lot of very interesting potential.

-For my employer, I have implemented a CustomTool code generator that currently generates over 50k lines of code to define a data access layer.
-I implemented it as a CustomTool (SingleFileGenerator) in a Visual Studio Integrated eXtension (VSIX).
-I did it this way, because exposing the data model to Intellisense was a primary goal.
-Unfortunately, this has presented problems, because it requires that a developer install the VSIX, the 50k lines of code live in source control, and any time I want to modify the code-generation process it requires that they update the VSIX and regenerate all of the code; which is a tedious set of steps.
-Of course, this also means that Visual Studio is required for the code generator to even function.
-If I were to reimplement this using this new MSBuild DSL technique, all of these issues go away: 50k fewer lines in source control, consumers can use any delopment environment that they want, and all a developer would need to do is update the nupkg and rebuild the solution to update to a new generator.
-The only thing that would get modified in source, would be the version of the nupkg in the project file.
+At my day job, I have implemented a CustomTool code generator that currently generates over 50k lines of code to define a data access layer for our proprietary application framework.
+I implemented it as a CustomTool, because exposing the data model to Intellisense was a primary goal, and at that time there was no other way to do it.
+Using a VSIX has presented problems.
+First, developers need to install the VSIX before they can work on the codebase.
+Ideally, I'd want a developer to pull from source control and everything "just works".
+Requiring a VSIX is a barrier in this regard.
+There are also 50k lines of generated code that don't need to live our source repository.
+If I fix a bug, or make a tweak to the code generator, it requires that everyone update their VSIX, regenerate all the code and check in hundreds of files.

+If I were to reimplement this using this new MSBuild based technique, all of these issues go away.
+The 50k lines of code wouldn't be in source control.
+Consumers of the tool wouldn't have to install and update the VSIX.
+Updating the code generator would be a one line package reference change in the .csproj file, rather than having to update thousands of lines of generated code.
 This is the DSL utopia that I've been hoping for, and I can finally realize it *today*!

-If you are using any code generation techniques, hopefully this has given you the tools to make it cleaner and easier to manage.
+If you are using any code generation techniques today, I hope this has show you way to make it easier to implement and manage.